Chymyst/chymyst-core/README.md

 In `Chymyst`'s Scala DSL, a reaction's input patterns is a `case` clause in a partial function.
 Within the limits of the Scala syntax, reactions can define arbitrary input patterns.

+### Unrestricted pattern matching

-- Reactions can use pattern matching expressions as well as guard conditions for selecting molecule values:
+Reactions can use pattern matching expressions as well as guard conditions for selecting molecule values:

 ```scala
 val c = m[Option[Int]]